Dental Assisting 2020-2021

 - SPSCC email account: Second, either activate or reactivate your student email address if it is not currently active.

 - Admission to the program: Third, apply for admission to the Dental Assisting Program using the special admission application here: https://spscc.edu/admissions/dental.
 The Dental Assisting Program will be accepting special admission applications beginning on the first business day in March.
-Those completed applications received by the first business day in April will be given priority consideration for admission.
+Those completed applications received by the last business day in April will be given priority consideration for admission.
 There is a required, non-refundable $25.00 application fee due at the time of application.
 The Dental Assisting Program application for special admission and fee are required for entry into the Dental Assisting Program even if you are already attending the college for other courses or programs.

 - Incomplete or late applications: Incomplete applications with prerequisites or high school diplomas scheduled to be completed after the last business day in April will be considered on a case-by-case basis once the prerequisites are successfully completed and/or high school diploma is received and if space is available in the program.
 Transcripts must be received by the date indicated within the application for the specified application year.
 Unofficial transcripts may be used for incomplete or late applications with the understanding that the official transcript will be received no later than the end of the first week in August.

 - Application ranking: Applicants will be ranked according to the number of required general education courses successfully completed with a grade of “C” or better and/or enrolled in.
 In the event of a tie, priority will be given based upon the date of application.